karlnorling/lyssna/README.md

 # Welcome to Lyssna
 =================

-Lyssna is a lambda (node/javascript) library that subscribes to codedeploy SNS events.
+Lyssna is a lambda (node/javascript) library that subscribes to [CodeDeploy](https://aws.amazon.com/codedeploy/) [SNS](https://aws.amazon.com/documentation/sns/) events.

 Lyssna takes these events and matches them with provided notification channels, and sends these events to those notifications channels.

+How does it work?

+1. The CodeDeploy publishes deploy event to a sns topic.
+2. Subscibers to that event, in this case Lyssna lambda function - will execute.

 Supported notification channels:
 -----